UltCombo/gulp-buster/README.md

 Integration can be easily achieved on any language which supports JSON parsing, in either back-end or front-end.
 See the [Implementations page](https://github.com/UltCombo/gulp-buster/blob/master/IMPLEMENTATIONS.md) for examples and existing solutions for your language of choice.

-**Note:** The output file contents' data structure and format can be customized through the [configuration options](#available-configurations).
+**Note:** The output file contents' data structure and format can be customized through the [configuration options](#parameters).
 This enables gulp-buster to output the cache buster hashes file in a suitable native data structure for your target language, as well as allowing to mutate the paths and hashes to suit your specific needs.

 ## Architecture

-gulp-buster groups hashes by the output `fileName`.
-That means, piping two different streams into `bust('foo.json')` will merge both of those streams' files' hashes into the same output file (obviously, you should then set both streams' `.dest()` to the same path in order to don't create duplicated output files).
-Likewise, in case you'd like two streams' files to have their hashes outputted to different files, you must use different filenames (and set their `.dest()` to your liking).

-When gulp-buster is initialized, it creates an empty object which serves as a cache for the generated hashes.
+Each `bust()` call creates a new transform stream associated with a new (empty) object which serves as a cache for the generated hashes of the files that are piped into this stream.
 This approach's main pros are:

 - Allows piping only modified files into gulp-buster, the other hashes are retrieved from the cache when generating the output file;
 - Deleted files' hashes are automatically cleaned on startup, as the hashes cache object starts empty on every startup.